awentzonline/image-analogies/README.md

  * --use-full-analogy match on all of the analogy patches, instead of combining them into one image (slower/more memory but maybe more accurate)

-The analogy loss is the amount of influence of B -> A -> A' -> B' It should be set a lot higher than the MRF loss (default is 9:1)
+The analogy loss is the amount of influence of B -> A -> A' -> B'.
+It's a structure-preserving mapping of Image B into A' via A.

-The MRF loss is the influence of B' -> A' -> B'
+The MRF loss (or "local coherence") is the influence of B' -> A' -> B'.
+In the parlance of style transfer, this is the style loss which gives texture to the image.

 The B/B' content loss is set to 0.0 by default.
 You can get effects similar to CNNMRF by turning this up and setting analogy weight to zero.
 Or leave the analogy loss on for some extra style guidance.

-If you'd like to only visualize the analogy target to see what's happening, set the MRF and content loss to zero: `--mrf-w=0 --content-w=0`
+If you'd like to only visualize the analogy target to see what's happening, set the MRF and content loss to zero: `--mrf-w=0 --content-w=0` This is also much faster as MRF loss is the slowest part of the algorithm.